 Check that the IP address is unique for the network.
 If the main display is to be installed in an existing network: Contact your network manager to receive an IP address.

 Modbus RTU

 The main display has a built-in Modbus RTU interface.

-Modbus parameters
+See Modbus RTU, RS-485: junction block 19-21.

 Transfer speed 19,200

 Data bits 8

 Stop bit 1

 Parity Even